Stanley Kubrick — "I'm just an old man and I smell bad, remember?"

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"I don't believe in happy endings.
-I believe in realistic endings, and sometimes realism is not happy."
+"I don't believe in inspiration.
+I believe in hard work, and I believe in technique."

 American filmmaker (2001: A Space Odyssey, Dr. Strangelove, The Shining) whose perfectionist year-long shoots and 100-take method redefined auteurist cinema.
 Closely associated with Orson Welles (auteur predecessor and Citizen Kane director) and Steven Spielberg (younger collaborator (A.I.
 Artificial Intelligence)).
 For an intellectual contrast, see Quentin Tarantino, postmodern American filmmaker — Kubrick's films erase influences into singular monolithic vision; Tarantino's foreground every reference as a deliberate tribute.
 The two opposite ways auteurist cinema can be made.